 Please visit out Admissions page for further information.

 The curriculum for a dental hygienist course comprises of coursework, laboratory studies, and clinical practice.
 You will take courses in a wide range of subjects, including radiography, pharmacology, chemistry, oral pathology, and histology, among others.

-To get a license to practice as a dental hygienist, you need to graduate from the training institution.
+To get a license to practice as a dental hygienist, you need to graduate with a Dental Hygiene Diploma and consequently pass the National Dental Hygiene Certification Board (NDHCB) administered written exam and the college-administered entry-to-practice exam.
 To be eligible for licensing examinations, graduation from an accredited program is necessary.
 You will have to pass a written and a clinical examination to get a license.